ContextSwitchWang/DefinitionPullingToolSet/Spec.md

     Used to parse the words you wrote, which allows you to use escape sequence to write non-English character.
     For example, you can type German umlaut like `\u \a \o`, which would be replaced with `ü ä ö`.
     Modify it to suit you needs.

+###Tips

+* You can put compiled `ParserQ`, `ParseWiki` and `replace` any where you like, but you must modify `get.sh` so it can find them.

+* You can modify or supply environment variable to `automake.sh` to change the output file name.

+###Troubleshooting

+* "Field max limit exceeded" or alike problem when importing generated files.

+    Too bad.
+You gotta find and truncate the field which is too long manually.
+For example, the definition for `Haus` on wiktionary is just too long.
+I can't make Anki import it anyhow.